ECP-copa/ExaMiniMD/README.md

 ExaMiniMD utilizes the standard GNU Make build system of Kokkos.
-For detailed information about the Kokkos build process please refer to documentation of Kokkos at github.com/kokkos/kokkos Currently ExaMiniMD requires the develop branch of Kokkos as of April 2017.
+For detailed information about the Kokkos build process please refer to documentation of Kokkos at github.com/kokkos/kokkos ExaMiniMD requires Kokkos version 2.03 (April 2017) as a minimum.
 Here are some quickstart information which assume that Kokkos was cloned into ${HOME}/kokkos (see above) and you are in the "src"
 directory: